We may earn money or products from the companies mentioned in this post.

-The harsh reality is that the root of our stress is our child, or more specifically, managing the special needs our children have.
+The harsh reality is that the root of our stress is our child, or more specifically, managing the special needs our children compounded by constant worry: their safety, their future, whether we’re doing the right thing.
 There is no magical ‘top 10’ list that will change that.
 No, Calgon can’t take us away.
 Our stress is as constant as our love for our kids – it’s not going anywhere.

 We are parents, nurses, aides, behavior specialists, and case managers all rolled into one.
 Add that to managing a household, family, working full or part-time, constant worry about the future and it’s mentally and physically exhausting.

 Living with more stress than parents of kids without special needs is a fact of life.
 Elevated stress levels put us at higher risk for high blood pressure, heart problems, depression, anxiety, headaches and other health problems, according to WebMD.

 I’ve read many articles that say the answer is “self-care” and how taking bubble baths will melt stress away.
 I do love a good bubble bath, but like many special needs parents, I’m lucky to get 10 uninterrupted minutes to take a shower.
 If I make it through without my kids flushing the toilet, it’s a miracle.
 And, yes, it’s important to ask for help, but it’s not always available.

 We can learn to change our mindset so we can carry a larger stress burden.